Day labor

-Day labor (or day labour in Commonwealth spelling) is work done where the worker is hired and paid one day at a time, with no promise that more work will be available in the future.
+Day labor (or day labour in Commonwealth spelling) is work done where the worker is hired and paid one day at a time, with no promise that more work will be available in the future, and outside the protection of labor and civil rights laws.
 It is a form of contingent work.

 Types

-Day laborers (also known archaically as daysmen) find work through three common routes.
+Day laborers (also known archaically as daysmen) find work through several common routes.

-Firstly, some employment agencies specialize in very short-term contracts for manual labor most often in construction, factories, offices, and manufacturing.
-These companies usually have offices where workers can arrive and be assigned to a job on the spot, as they are available.
+Some employment agencies specialize in very short-term contracts for manual labor, primarily in construction, factories, offices, and manufacturing.
+These companies usually have offices where workers can arrive and be immediately assigned to a job.

-Secondly, a manager looking for additional labor to fill an unexpected change in plans is presented with a problem of finding the needed quantity of labor with the right skills.
-Imagine the magnitude of the task of looking for workers, on the side of the street or by calling various employment agencies, who can verify that they are journeyman asphalt rakers, typists, programmers, etc. The benefit of representation is applied to both the labor and employer.
-Labor is given a source of recourse to achieve a safe work environment free of favoritism and arbitrary work assignments.
-Employers benefit from organized labor training programs, benefit plans, dispute resolution and a labor supply meeting most employers labor demand at most any time or place.
-The benefit of a labor supply arriving at a specified time and location within less than a day's notice is reduced overhead resources.
+Unions are a second route through which workers find employment.
+In situations such as an unexpected change in construction plans, an employer may require additional appropriately skilled labor.
+By contacting a workers' union, the manager can find laborers with appropriate skills.
+In turn, the union workers have a higher chance of being employed since the manager is able to find workers to employ.
+Thus, the benefit of union representation applies to both the worker and the employer.
+Through the union, workers are given a source of recourse to achieve a safe work environment free of favoritism and arbitrary work assignments.
+Employers benefit from organized labor training programs, benefit plans, dispute resolution and a labor supply meeting labor demand at many times or places.
+A labor supply arriving at a specified time and location with less than a day's notice results in reduced overhead resources, which benefits the employer.